madalina-cirstea/PAO/README.md

 - User
 - Hospital Manager
 - Person (abstract class)
+- Doctor inherit from Person
+- GeneralPractitioner inherit from Doctor
 - Patient inherit from Person
 - Minor, Adult, Senior inherit from Patient
+- Consultation
+- TimeSlot
 - Drug (contains the name of the drug and the recommended dose)
 - MedicalCondition (contains nameOfInllness, firstDateOfReport, lastDateOfReport and a list of presciption drugs)